TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] For top: Change view, filter, share, help.
 - [ ] Fix year established
 - [ ] Add 'This is wrong' flag (with report database)
+- [ ] Add hover on tableheaders that can be clicked

 ##MySQL database
 - Use a temp table for the different sorts instead of querying the database multiple times